szaroket/WebBlog/README.md

   - [ ] Admin user should be able to create, edit and delete posts
   - [ ] Standard user should be able to view and list posts

-# Technologies
- Backend -> Python (Django + DRF)
- Frontend -> Typescrip (React, minimal CSS - MUI5)
- Database -> PSQL

- Nice to have:
- Firebase

-# Environment
+## Environment

-## Python
+### Python

-The whole environment was set up with [conda](https://docs.conda.io/en/latest/).
-You can download and install minoconda from [this link](https://docs.conda.io/en/latest/miniconda.html).
+The whole environment was set up with [conda](https://docs.conda.io/en/latest/) which can be downloaded and installed from [this link](https://docs.conda.io/en/latest/miniconda.html).

-Creating environment with python 3.9
+Creating environment with python 3.9:
 ```
 conda create --name python python=3.9
 ```